 CUEI aims to improve the fields of community engagement, engaged scholarship and social innovation through reflection using assessment and evaluation tools like the NASCE and NIIICE, two components of the Initiative.

-The Elective Carnegie Community Engagement Classification, which is accepting applications through April 15, 2019, and the Ernest A. Lynton Award for the Scholarship of Engagement for Early Career Faculty are two major components of CUEI.
+The Elective Carnegie Community Engagement Classification, which accepted applications through April 15, 2019, and the Lynton and Ehrlich Awards for Engaged Faculty, are two major components of CUEI, the latter in partnership with Campus Compact.

 Gateways: International Journal of Community Research and Engagement found an administrative home at the Swearer Center with CUEI in 2018.
 The journal provides a forum to explore issues and reflect on practices relating to the full range of engaged activity.